yuawano/mid-bootcamp-project/README.md

 - Low credit ratings
 - Holds 1 bank account
 - Holds 1 owned house
-In addition, customers who receives the offer invitation via postcards are more likely to accept the offerings..
+In addition, customers who receives the offer invitation via postcards are more likely to accept the offerings.
+For further information, refer to '2_data_visualization.ipynb'.

 ## Libraries